 3. Connect with Those Who Are Motivated

-People are inherently motivated to feel a sense of belonging and connection to others.
-Do the activity with someone relatable and passionate.
+People are inherently motivated to feel a sense of belonging and make social connections.
+Do an activity with someone relatable and passionate.
 For example, find a buddy, get a mentor, or join a team.

 Final Thoughts On Extrinsic Motivation

 Extrinsic motivation is not always worse.
-When you need to help people stay motivated on a task, external rewards may work in the short run.
-But to obtain better results, strive for integrated regulation by finding the right reason, getting a sense of competence, and feeling connected.
+When you need to help people stay motivated on a task, using financial incentives or a reward system may work in the short run.
+But to obtain better long-term results, strive for integrated regulation by finding the right reason, getting a sense of competence, and feeling connected.

 - 5.Vallerand RJ.
 Toward A Hierarchical Model of Intrinsic and Extrinsic Motivation.
 In: Advances in Experimental Social Psychology.
 Elsevier; 1997:271-360. doi:10.1016/s0065-2601(08)60019-2